Japan Travels (2024)

 I had originally discovered The Pillows from their album Please Mr. Lostman and have been enjoying their music since.
 Hearing they would be on tour while I would be in Japan I was able to get a ticket to their LOSTMAN GO TO CITY 2023-24 stop at Zepp Diver City.

-I’ve never been to a concert before so was not entirely sure what to expect but I think that the Japanese concert experience was pretty good though I have heard it is a little unorthodox.
+I’ve never been to a concert before so was not entirely sure what to expect, but I think that the Japanese concert experience was pretty good though I have heard it is a little unorthodox.

 I accidentally entered the merch line instead of the concert line so was a little late to the start of the performance.
 It was after they were done did I found out there were railings installed in the venue to prevent too much movement of the crowd (probably to avoid crowd crushes).